auloa/vlm/README.md

 )
 ```

 Two-layer MLP mapping Donut features into the LM's embedding space.
-The output LayerNorm was added after early runs where the LM ignored the visual prefix entirely — pre-norm projector outputs sat at magnitudes the frozen LM attention didn't react to.
+The output LayerNorm was added after early runs where the LM ignored the visual prefix entirely — pre-norm outputs sat at magnitudes the frozen LM attention didn't react to.

 ### Language model

-`TinyLlama/TinyLlama-1.1B-Chat-v1.0`.
-Small enough to fit alongside the vision encoder on a single consumer GPU, instruction-tuned so it follows the prompt format consistently.

-`tokenizer.apply_chat_template` is used at runtime.
-An earlier hand-written prompt suffix caused the model to leak its own role tokens into outputs.
+`TinyLlama/TinyLlama-1.1B-Chat-v1.0`. `tokenizer.apply_chat_template` is used at runtime via `build_instruction`.
+An earlier hand-written prompt suffix caused the model to leak its own role tokens into outputs — and evaluation with the raw instruction string instead of the chat-templated version produced misleading results (the model was trained on one prompt format and evaluated on another).

 ## Data